Biology of bipolar disorder: Intracellular signaling

 The levels of Gαs but not other G proteins is increased in the frontal, temporal and occipital cortices.
 The binding of serotonin receptors to G proteins is also elevated globally.
-Leukocyte and platelet levels of Gαs and Gαi is also elevated in those with bipolar disorder.
-Downstream targets of G protein signaling is also altered in bipolar disorder.
+Leukocyte and platelet levels of Gαs and Gαi are also elevated in those with bipolar disorder.
+Downstream targets of G protein signaling are also altered in bipolar disorder.
 Increased levels of adenylyl cyclase, protein kinase A (PKA), and cyclic adenosine monophosphate induced PKA activity are also reported.
 Phosphoinositide signaling is also altered, with elevated levels of phospholipase C, protein kinase C, and Gαq being reported in bipolar.
 Elevated cAMP stimulated phosphorylation or Rap1 (a substrate of PKA), along with increased levels of Rap1 have been reported in peripherally collected cells of people with bipolar.
 Increased coupling of serotonin receptors to G proteins has been observed.
 While linkage studies performed on genes related to G protein signaling, as well as studies on post mortem mRNA concentration fail to report an association with bipolar disorder, the overall evidence suggests abnormal coupling of neurotransmission systems with G proteins.

 Mania may be specifically associated with protein kinase C hyperactivity, although most evidence for this mechanism is indirect.
 The gene DGKH has been reported in genome wide association studies to be related to bipolar disorder, and it is known to be involved in PKC regulation.
 Manipulation of PKC in animals produces behavioral phenotypes similar to mania, and PKC inhibition is a plausible mechanism of action for mood stabilizers.
 Overactive PKC signalling may lead to long term structural changes in the frontal cortex as well, potentially leading to progression of manic symptoms.